maglietti/explore-ai3/tutorials/first-java-app/08-putting-together.md

 }
 ```

+> [!note]
-> **Note**: The `TerminalUtils` class provides terminal manipulation and formatting functions that improve the user experience.
+> The `TerminalUtils` class provides terminal manipulation and formatting functions that improve the user experience.
 The ANSI escape codes allow for colored text and visual effects in terminal environments that support them, which helps make the dashboard more readable and visually appealing.

+> [!important]
-> **Checkpoint #2**: Take a moment to understand the structure of the main application:
+> **Checkpoint**: Take a moment to understand the structure of the main application:
 >
 > - How it initializes and connects all the components we've developed
 > - The dashboard refresh cycle and multiple view types